Space Object Detection using Multi-frame Temporal Trajectory Completion Method: METHODOLOGY

 \subsection{Trajectory Processing Based on Multi-frame Temporal Completion Algorithm}

-For detection task characterized by faint features and complex backgrounds, single-model approaches often struggle to achieve a satisfactory balance between recall and precision.
-Consequently, leveraging multi-frame temporal priors of space objects, we design a sequential trajectory completer centered on the Hungarian matching algorithm.
-As shown in Fig.~\ref{fig:fig1}, this completer effectively restores trajectory continuity and enhances robustness through a three-step pipeline comprising temporal matching and interpolation completion, temporal-consistency-based noise filtering, progressive trajectory refinement.
+For detection tasks characterized by faint features and complex backgrounds, single-model approaches often struggle to achieve a satisfactory balance between recall and precision.
+Therefore, based on single-frame image detection results, we perform sequential trajectory association of candidate objects, leveraging multi-frame temporal priors to further distinguish real targets from various false detections and random noise.

-First, interpolation-based completion is performed using temporal matching.
-For every pair of consecutive frames with detections (f1,f2) in the sequence, the interpolation process is triggered only when their frame gap is less than 3.
-Given the sets of detection points $D_{f_1} = \{ p_i = (x_i, y_i) \}$ and $D_{f_2} = \{ q_j = (x_j, y_j) \}$ in frames $f_1$ and $f_2$, a cost matrix $\mathbf{C} \in \mathbb{R}^{m \times n}$ is constructed (where m and n denote the numbers of detection points in the two frames, respectively), with each element $C_{ij} = \| q_j - p_i \|_2$.
-The Hungarian algorithm is employed to obtain an optimal set of matched pairs $\{ (p_i, q_j) \}$ that minimizes the total cost.
-Linear interpolation is then applied to these pairs to estimate positions in the missing intermediate frames.
-Defining the interpolation coefficient as $\alpha = \frac{f - f_1}{f_2 - f_1}$ (where $\alpha \in (0, 1)$), the interpolated position in the missing frame f is given by:
+First, we perform interpolation-based completion using temporal matching.
+For consecutive frame pairs ($f_1$,$f_2$) with detection results in the sequence, the trigger condition is set to an inter-frame interval less than 3.
+After obtaining the set of optimal matching pairs that minimize the total cost via the Hungarian algorithm, linear interpolation is applied to these pairs to estimate target positions within the missing intermediate frames.
+Defining the interpolation coefficient as $\alpha$, the interpolated position in the missing frame $f$ is:

-To remove residual noise from the sequences, we employ a temporal support degree principle.
-For each detection point $p_f$ in frame $f$ of the sequence, a temporal window $W = [f - w, f + w]$ (where $w$ is the window radius) is defined to constrain the temporal scope for support evaluation.
-The valid frames within the window are $f' \in W \setminus \{ f \}$.
-For each valid frame $f'$ in the window, the distances $d$ between $p_f$ and all detection points in frame $f'$ are computed.
-If there exists a detection point satisfying $d \leq \tau$ (where $\tau$ is the spatial distance threshold), frame $f'$ is considered to provide valid support for $p_f$.
-The number of valid supporting frames $S$ within the window is counted, and the support ratio is calculated as:
+To remove residual noise in the sequence, we introduce the temporal support degree principle.
+For a detection point $p_f$ in frame $f$ of the sequence, a temporal window is defined, and the distances between $p_f$ and detection points in each valid frame within this window are calculated.
+Valid support frames for $p_f$ are determined based on an inter-frame detection point distance threshold, and the support ratio is computed.
+If the support ratio of a detection point exceeds the specified threshold or the sequence length is relatively short, the point is retained; otherwise, it is identified as an isolated noise point and removed from the sequence.

-For each point, if its support ratio is below a threshold and the sequence length exceeds 3, it is identified as an isolated noise point and removed from the sequence.
-Otherwise, it is retained as a genuine target point with reliable temporal support.
-Additionally, all detection points are preserved when the sequence length is less than or equal to 3 to avoid excessive filtering.